logo

 How to factory reset an Intel-based Mac

-Older Macs with Intel processors use a different recovery method.
+Older Macs with Intel processors use a separate recovery partition to wipe and rebuild the operating system.

-Turn on the Mac and immediately press and hold Command + R until the Apple logo appears.
+Turn off your Mac completely.
+Turn it back on and immediately press and hold Command + R until the Apple logo or a spinning globe appears.

 If your Mac won't start properly or won't enter recovery mode, these steps for fixing a Mac that won't turn on can help.